 The best unrefined olive oil.
-How to distinguish quality olive oil from counterfeit
+How to distinguish high-quality olive oil from counterfeit

-When it comes to buying olive oil, we usually go to the store and choose any bottle we like, being sure that if there is an inscription “extra virgin”, then the oil is surely of high quality and tasty.
-But is it really so?
-Let's break it all down.
+When it comes to buying olive oil, we usually go to the store and choose any bottle that we like, being sure that if it says “extra virgin”, then the oil is probably of high quality and tasty.
+But is this really so?
+Let's break it down piece by piece.

-The idea to write this article came when, having first tried the oil of one well-known and advertised company, then the second and third, and being disappointed after tasting them, I decided to spend a little time and go broke in this matter.
+The idea to write this article came when, having tried the oil first from one well-known and advertised company, then from a second and a third, and being disappointed after tasting them, I decided to spend a little time and go broke on this issue.

 Why is it important to include olive oil in your daily diet?

-In our country, olive oil is still perceived by many as something exotic, overseas, but it is one of those products that should become common, just like bananas, for example.
+We still have many olive oil is perceived as something exotic, overseas, but this is one of those products that should become common just like bananas, for example.

-The benefits of olive oil lies in its special composition.
-It is almost 100% (or rather 74%) composed of monounsaturated fatty acids, that is, it is a fat, but a very healthy and even necessary fat:
+The benefits of olive oil lie in its special composition.
+It is almost 100% (more precisely 74%) composed of monounsaturated fatty acids, that is, it is fat, but a very healthy and even necessary fat:

-• It is the main ingredient in the Mediterranean diet, which is considered one of the healthiest and least rigid in existence;
+• It is the main ingredient of the Mediterranean diet, which is considered one of the healthiest and least restrictive in existence;

-• Fights in inflammatory processes and prevents the formation of thrombosis;
+• Fights inflammatory processes and prevents the formation of thrombosis;

 • Omega-3 fats are essential for normal brain function.
-Recent studies have shown that regular oil consumption can significantly reduce the risk of stroke in the elderly;
+Recent studies have shown that regular oil consumption can significantly reduce the risk of stroke in older adults;

-• 100 ml of olive oil contains 93% of the daily requirement of the human body of vitamin E, and 59% of vitamin K.
+• 100 ml olive oil contains 93% daily requirement human body vitamin E, and 59% vitamin K.

-What are the types of olive oil and how to distinguish them?
+What types of olive oil are there and how can you tell them apart?

-Basically, varieties of olive oil differ depending on the production technology.
+Basically, olive oil varieties differ depending on production technology.

-Extra Virgin- in addition to these words, look for information on the packaging about the method of obtaining "cold pressed" or "obtained only by mechanical means."
-All this is very important, since it is the Oil obtained by cold pressing, and the very first one, as evidenced by the word “extra”.
-The fact is that after the first spin, there may be a second, and a third, during which oil of lower quality is obtained.
-Some manufacturers just write "first press" (first press).
+Extra Virgin – in addition to these words, look on the packaging for information about the method of obtaining “cold pressed” or “obtained only by mechanical means.”
+All this is very important since it is the Oil obtained by cold pressing, and the very first thing, as evidenced by the word “extra”.
+The fact is that after the first extraction, there may be a second or third, during which more oil is obtained.
+Low quality.
+Some manufacturers even write “first press”.

-virgin olive oil- such an inscription on the label does not guarantee that the oil is the result of the first pressing of olives.
-Usually it is cheaper and the taste is less bright and rich.
+Virgin olive oil– such an inscription on the label does not guarantee that the oil is the result of the first pressing of olives.
+It is usually cheaper and the taste is less bright and rich.

-Olio pomace or Olio di sansa (in Italian)– This oil is obtained from the residues after the first pressing.
-It turns out very light and almost odorless and colorless, so a little extra virgin oil is added to it to give color and aroma.
-This oil is cheaper, does not have the same taste.
+Olio pomace or Olio di sansa (in Italian)– This is oil obtained from the residues after the first pressing.
+It turns out very light and almost odorless and colorless, so a little extra virgin oil is added to it to add color and aroma.
+This oil is cheaper and does not have the same taste.

 Commercial types of olive oil: Light, Pure, Fine, Fino, refined oil.
-All of these varieties are much worse in quality than extra virgin.
-They are usually obtained by refining with chemicals.
-These types of oils should be avoided as they will not provide much benefit.
+All these varieties are much worse in quality than extra virgin.
+They are usually obtained by purification with chemical substances.
+These types of oils should be avoided as you will not get much benefit from them.

 How to choose the right olive oil - important aspects